 Release: NBER Macrohistory Database

-National Bureau of Economic Research, Expenditures For Petroleum and Natural Gas Well Drilling, Constant Dollars for United States [A0258AUSA379NNBR], retrieved from FRED, Federal Reserve Bank of St. Louis https://research.stlouisfed.org/fred2/series/A0258AUSA379NNBR/, September 2, 2015.
+National Bureau of Economic Research, Expenditures for Petroleum and Natural Gas Well Drilling, Constant Dollars for United States [A0258AUSA379NNBR], retrieved from FRED, Federal Reserve Bank of St. Louis https://research.stlouisfed.org/fred2/series/A0258AUSA379NNBR, April 30, 2016.